JakeAsh22/Portfolio/README.md

 _**Jacob Ash**_

 ## Description
-This website is my portfolio, it references 3 of the websites I have created: A vacation destination, my favorite band, a house remodel, and a cupcake shop.
-The reference is a hyperlink that takes the user to my github page with those creations as the link.
-It also has some background information about myself, like what my interests are and how I chose to enroll in Epicodus.
+This website is my portfolio, and it consists of different tabs: About me, Background in coding, Projects, and Interests.
+The Projects section has different GitHub repositories hyperlinked to text that takes the user to the designated project.
+This Portfolio demonstrates my understanding in HTML, custom CSS stylesheets, and Bootstrap.

 ## Setup and Installation
 To set up and install this portfolio, download the master branch off github, and then open the index.HTML file.